dreamcatcher-tech/network/website/docs/Tweets.md

 > **Full Object Lifecycle** Persistent updating of contribution provenance in every object state change

-> **Fungible Computing** With non fungible automated attribution to all forms of contribution
+> **Fungible Computing** With non fungible automatic attribution to all forms of contribution

+> **Distributed OS** With embedded labour and equity markets in every object